likhithgowdahr005-create/Digital-Logic-to-VLSI/README.md

 * 📄 Report
 * 💻 Design Files / Source Code
-* 📊 Simulation & Results
+* 📊 Simulation & Waveform Results
 * 📝 Observations
 * 📚 References

+---

+This repository will be updated regularly as new internship tasks are completed throughout the **16-week VLSI internship**.